vince-fugnitto/vscode-dialog/README.md

 ### How to use

-- `Dialog: Open`: opens a 'open dialog' dialog.
+- `Dialog: Open`: opens an 'open dialog' dialog.
+- `Dialog: Open Many`: opens an 'open dialog' with `canSelectMany`.
-- `Dialog: Save`: opens a 'save dialog` dialog.
+- `Dialog: Save`: opens an 'save dialog` dialog.